 How To Get The Most From Couples Therapy

 This page is designed to help you prepare for our sessions so you can get the most from couples therapy.
-It is highly recommended that you create your own individual objectives for being in therapy, so that I can help you reach them.
-I’ve adapted the information with permission from: Dr. Ellyn Bader & Dr. Peter Pearson of The Couples Institute.
+I’ve adapted the information with permission from Dr. Ellyn Bader of The Couples Institute.

-Please write your answers to these three questions & bring them in to your first appointment:
+Please write your individual answers to these three questions & bring them to our first appointment

 - What’s the kind of life you want to build together?

-- What’s the kind of partner you aspire to be in order to build the kind of life and relationship you want to create?
+- What’s the kind of partner you aspire to be in order to build the kind of life and relationship you want?
 (Focus on being your best self).

 - What are your individual blocks which prevent you becoming the kind of partner you aspire to be?
 (Work against being your worst self).

-My task will be to assist you to develop the attitude, skills and knowledge necessary to work through and achieve the above aims.
+My task will be to assist you to develop the attitude, knowledge and skills necessary to achieve the above aims.